Close Menu

 Social Security will withhold benefits at the following rate in 2022:

 This rule applies whether you are an older worker taking benefits based on your own work record or you’re getting a spousal benefit or a survivor benefit.
+If you reach full retirement age during the year, and the deduction only occurs for the months before you reach that age.
 After the date you reach full retirement age, you can earn as much money as you want and still keep all your benefits.
-Earlier, though, you will give up some of your benefits.

 WHAT HAPPENS TO THE MONEY SSA WITHHOLDS?